 CAPA coordinates housing for program participants.
-Students choose to live in either a small dormitory-style apartments with other students or to live with a British family in a home stay.
+Students choose to live in apartments with other students, or with a British family in a home stay.

 British homestays are located within Greater London and are generally in more suburban areas outside of the city center.
 Students will have their own room with a shared bathroom.
 Breakfast and dinner is included every day and laundry will be provided once per week.
 An Internet connection is not guaranteed.
 Living with a homestay family can be a great way to learn more about the host country and students will have a special link to the local culture and customs.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 Homestay students receive breakfast and dinner daily.
 Students in the apartments purchase their own meals at local markets or restaurants.

 Excursions out and about in London are an integral part of the program and are covered by the program fees.
 Additional activities and excursions will be available free or for a low cost through the CAPA London Study Center.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.